 A cinematic period tale of indigenous outlaw John Kepe (Ezra Mabengeza), Sew the Winter to My Skin explores the story of the Robin Hood legend and stock thief who, from the 1920s to the 1950s, is said to have stolen livestock and supplies from rich white people and given to the poor, indigenous people of the Karoo.
 The film, a South African Western-style epic, is set in a time when apartheid was being written into law and Afrikaner nationalism was rising.

 Written and directed by award-winning filmmaker and screenwriter Jahmil X.T.
-Qubeka, Sew The Winter To My Skin has been selected as South Africa’s official submission to be considered for a 2019 Oscar nomination.
-The 91st Academy Awards will take place on 24 February 2019.
+Qubeka, Sew The Winter To My Skin was selected as South Africa’s official submission to be considered for a 2019 Oscar nomination.

 Local farmer and Ossewabrandwag General Helmut Botha (Peter Kurth), an embittered World War II veteran, becomes obsessed with the capture of the notorious Kepe and leads an epic manhunt for him through the mountains, where he is rumoured to occupy a mysterious cave.
 Evading capture for more than a decade, outwitting Botha and his posse, Kepe’s raids become ever more brazen and his escapes from the authorities ever more daring.